Last

 mostly to detect whether the internet connection is OK.

-It could go to a few other stable sites outside my ISP to get
+It could/should go to a few other stable sites outside my ISP

-a better view.
-The stats from that bit of
+to get a better view.
+The stats from that

-program and sent to the web site so I can see how connectivity has
+main program and sent to the web site so I can see how connectivity

-it thinks connectivity is bad – currently 20 consecutive missed pings
+when it thinks connectivity is bad – currently 40 consecutive missed

 program to tell one of the 485 nodes to power cycle the modem and